jeddl/Binary-Awesomeness/README.md

 website root directory, unless I change my project name.
 But it might cause the routing incorrect)

 ## Potential Issues
-I highly recommend that learn some basic knowledge of `Ruby` project, `bundler`, and maybe `jekyll` before jumping on it.
+I highly recommend that learn some basic knowledge of `Ruby` project, `bundler`, and maybe `jekyll` before jumping right on it, especially you don't have any Ruby background(like me).
 The instruction from `Github Pages` seems really straightforward, but there is a lot going on behind the scene.

 One of the possible problem that you might be dealing with is the `gem`/`bundle` directory access problem.
 That normally if you install `Ruby` with `sudo` command,